ARC (file format): Lawsuits

 protected mark ARC, by turning ARC from noun into verb in the PKPAK manual.
-The U.S. district court of the East District of Wisconsin ruled SEA's motion was denied, and the defendant was entitled to recover the legal cost of $500.
+The United States District Court for the Eastern District of Wisconsin ruled SEA's motion was denied, and the defendant was entitled to recover the legal cost of $500.

 The SEA vs. PKWARE dispute quickly expanded into one of the largest controversies the BBS world ever saw.
 The suit by SEA angered many shareware users who perceived that SEA was a "large, faceless corporation" and Katz was "the little guy".
 In fact, at the time, both SEA and PKWARE were small home-based companies.
 However, the community largely sided with Katz, due to the fact that SEA was attempting to retroactively declare the ARC file format to be closed and proprietary.
 Katz received positive publicity by releasing the APPNOTE.TXT specification documenting the ZIP file format, and declaring that the ZIP file format would always be free for competing software to implement.
 The net result was that the ARC format quickly dropped out of common use as the predominant compression format that PC-BBSs used for their file archives, and after a brief period of competing formats, the ZIP format was adopted as the predominant standard.

-In an interview, Thom Henderson of SEA said that the main reason he dropped out of software development was because of his inability to emotionally cope with what he claimed was the hate-mail campaign launched against him by Katz.
+In an interview, Thom Henderson of SEA said that the main reason he dropped out of software development was because of his inability to emotionally cope with what he claimed was the hate mail campaign launched against him by Katz.